chellej80/Embarr-Equestrian-Donations/README.md

 - __Blog__

-  On the bolg page the site user can click on a blog post to to see more detail, or click though the page navigation (pagination is actioned once 8 posts are displayed. to see further blog posts.
+  On the blog page the site user can click on a blog post to to see more detail, or click though the page navigation (pagination is actioned once 8 posts are displayed. to see further blog posts.

 <img src=media/Readme/blog_view.jpg>